xqyww123/Isa-Mini/doc/Language and Protocol.md

 If a request calls a non-existing or released channel, the shell responds with error message `bad channel`.
 The shell continues running even when all channels are released.

 Processes in different channels are parallel.
-However, we cannot guarantee a channel to use exactly one thread.
+However, we cannot guarantee that a channel uses exactly one thread.
 Some Isabelle tactic can use multiple threads.
 Luckily, Isabelle has its own thread scheduling.
 Thus, it is safe to open as many channels as your CPU cores.

 ## Proof Model